jgravois/esri-leaflet-related/README.md

 Signup for an [ArcGIS for Developers account](https://developers.arcgis.com/en/plans) or purchase an [ArcGIS Online Organizational Subscription](http://www.arcgis.com/features/plans/pricing.html).

 1. Once you have an account you are good to go.
 Thats it!
-2. If you use this library in a revenue generating application or for goverment use you must upgrade to a paid account.
+2. If you use this library in a revenue generating application or for government use you must upgrade to a paid account.
 You are not allowed to generate revenue while on a free plan.

 This information is from the [ArcGIS for Developers Terms of Use FAQ](https://developers.arcgis.com/en/terms/faq/)

 ## Licensing
-Copyright 2015 Esri
+Copyright 2016 Esri

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.